-Arab Bank Group Profits Grow By 17% To $252.8 Million For The First Quarter Of 2024
+ARAB BANK GROUP PROFITS GROW BY 17% TO $252.8 MILLION FOR THE FIRST QUARTER OF 2024

-(MENAFN- Dubai PR Network) Arab Bank Group reported solid results for the first quarter of 2024, with 17% increase in net income after tax reaching $252.8 million as compared to $216.3 million for the same period last year.
+(MENAFN- Ogilvy) Arab Bank Group reported solid results for the first quarter of 2024, with 17% increase in net income after tax reaching $252.8 million as compared to $216.3 million for the same period last year.
 The Group maintained its strong capital base with a total equity of $11.3 billion.

 At constant currency the Group’s loans grew by 7% to reach $37.1 billion, and deposits grew by 6% to reach $49.8 billion.